mmohit37/ml-fundamentals-blog/_posts/2025-09-15-titanic-walkthrough.md

 ### A previous mistake

 I first trained an XGBoost model and saw an accuracy close to **0.9**.
 That felt way too high for this dataset, especially since it was my first time building something like this.
 So before posting anything, I stopped and double-checked.
 I looked up common pitfalls (like data leakage, tweaking the classification threshold on the same data I was measuring, or accidentally peeking at the test set) and asked a couple of colleagues with more ML experience.
+I also discovered a couple of mismatched variable/column names, which meant some cells were training/evaluating on the wrong columns (or in the wrong order), quietly boosting the score.
+On top of that, there was data leakage: information from the answers (or test-like data) slipped into training/threshold-tuning so the model looked smarter than it really was on truly unseen data.
 The feedback was clear: numbers that high on Titanic with these features are a **red flag** unless the validation is airtight.

 Since being safe and trustworthy is better to me than being flashy, I decided to start from scratch (the models you saw above).